orestropi/a3-Experiment/README.md

 ### Design Achievements
 - We added a counter to tell participants how many questions they had completed and how many were remaining
 - When creating the chart, we kept in mind the need for consistency between different charts, thus, we have a consistent chart design and sizing.
-- Explored how different color can effect graphs but later returned to comparison with dots.
+- Explored how different color can affect graphs but later returned to comparison with dots.
-- We added our to dots to the middle of the graphs, while this differs from Cleveland and McGills example, it provided a clearer comparison and improved the users' grphical perception of the object.
+- We added our to dots to the middle of the graphs; while this differs from Cleveland and McGill's example, it provided a clearer comparison and improved the users' graphical perception of the object.